-26 reports of suspected or confirmed cases of infectious disease were notified to the service in 2017/18 which required investigation.
+32 reports of suspected or confirmed cases of infectious disease were notified to the service in 2017/18 which required investigation.

-Cases investigated comprised of salmonella, giardia, cryptosporidium, norovirus, leptospirosis, hepatitis and suspected illness following consumption of food and water.
+Cases investigated comprised of salmonella, giardia, cryptosporidium, hepatitis and suspected illness following consumption of food and water.

-8.7 Food Safety Education and Promotion in 2017/18
+8.7 Food Safety Education and Promotion in 2018/19

-The service participated in targeted local and national activities and interventions including Food Safety Week and the development of the Healthy Options Takeaway (HOT) initiative.
+The service participated in targeted local and national activities and interventions and the Healthy Options Takeaway (HOT) initiative